The Charging Bull • New York, NY • December 2023

 Research Insights

-I am deeply committed to understanding the profound ways businesses and institutions influence the environment and society at large.
+I am committed to understanding how businesses and institutions shape economic and environmental outcomes.

 Featured Research

-My dissertation explores the intricate relationship between capital markets and firms' environmental and social footprints.
-Anchored by ESG performance analysis, this research offers valuable insights to investors, corporate leaders, and academics.
+My dissertation examines the relationship between capital markets and firms' environmental and social footprints.
+Grounded in ESG performance analysis, this research provides key insights for investors, corporate leaders, and policymakers.

 Henry Ford Health